Introduction to GoldParser

 • Gérald Barré

-In a previous article, I detailed my answer to a question from StackOverflow for which I wrote a Boolean expression parser.
-At the end of the article I indicated that it was better to generate the parsers with tools such as ANLR or GoldParser.
-In this post, we will see how to use it.
+In a previous article, I detailed how I wrote a Boolean expression parser in response to a StackOverflow question.
+At the end of that article, I noted that it is better to generate parsers using dedicated tools such as ANTLR or GoldParser.
+In this post, we will see how to use GoldParser.

 GOLD is a free parsing system that you can use to develop your programming languages, scripting languages, and interpreters.
 It strives to be a development tool that can be used with numerous programming languages and on multiple platforms.